Hi, my name is

 Since the game wasn't live yet, I fine-tuned economy balance through internal playtesting, recording gameplay simulating behavior of players in these three segments, then adjusting pacing and friction accordingly.

-Althought I didn't have a chance to refine these systems using analytics, these changes were able to double D7 retention, quadruple D30, and increase LTV by 950%.
+Althought I didn't have a chance to refine these systems using analytics, these changes were able to double D7 retention, quadruple D30, and increase LTV by 960%.

-Crafting a more robust metagame to support monetization
+Crafting a more robust metagame to support monetization mechanics

 Designing microtransactions and offers that convert

-Fine-tuning the economy through player segmentation
+Balancing the economy through player segmentation and playtesting

 1